 While becoming a cybersecurity professional is not easy, it does not require any superhuman abilities.
 In fact, to get started on the path a person does not even necessarily need to be that tech-savvy.
 The industry seeks curious, creative, principled people who will be able to see both sides of the cyber problem: the hands-on skills that neutralize threats and respond to attacks, and the bigger-picture perspective that imagines new systems and forecasts future dangers.

 Cybersecurity is not a solved space; it is evolving and will continue to do so.
 As a relatively young field, cybersecurity is an exciting industry, a career-growing opportunity for ambitious individuals to get in early and help build it from the ground up.
 Companies are not simply seeking the one brilliant cybersecurity guru to protect their business.
 They are looking to build a well-rounded team of cybersecurity problem solvers who will work together to anticipate tomorrow’s threats.

 Trilogy-powered boot camps are in a great position to train the industry’s next problem solvers.
 Trilogy partners with prominent universities in many of the largest cyber markets, including the University of Denver, UCLA, Columbia in New York, Georgia Tech in Atlanta, and Northwestern in Chicago.
 The market-driven curriculum covers the major facets of cybersecurity, including penetration testing, incident response, risk assessment and analysis, auditing, and digital forensics.
 And the student success and career services teams support students throughout their time in class and during the job search process.

 In the cybersecurity profession, you might not be wearing a cape or carrying a badge, but you’ll be fighting the bad guys nonetheless.
-The industry demands good, service-oriented people, and Trilogy responds with a great, data-driven programs.
+The industry demands good, service-oriented people, and Trilogy responds with great, data-driven programs.